 How BiohacksAI works

-The platform does two things: it lets researchers query the scientific literature with evidence-grade answers, and it systematically discovers novel compound–pathway combinations that may have drug-discovery value.
+The platform does two things: it lets researchers query the scientific literature with evidence-grade answers, and it systematically discovers novel compound–pathway combinations that may have research value.

 Substances